PinkiePieExplosion/PinkiePieExplosion/README.md

 I am also a Kemonomimi!

-My Main Kemonomimi types are German Shepard & Pomeranian!!
+My Main Kemonomimi types are German Shepherd & Pomeranian!!

 I am usually at docks as my IRL skin, my oc Sweet Heat, or my Fez skin.